terravion/terravion-examples/docs/GET_STARTED.md

 In these docs we make the following assumptions:

-1. That you know how to use the comand line tools on your computer.
+1. You know how to use the comand line tools on your computer.
-2. That you are familiar with javascript and/ or python.
+2. You are familiar with javascript and/ or python.
-3. That you have a basic knowledge of how an api works.
+3. You have a basic knowledge of how an api works.

 ---
 ## Getting a TerrAvion account